vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 * TSM uninstalled or restricted to non-TAP namespaces
 * Utilize a PostgreSQL database for storing user preferences and manually created entities

-The UI cluster includes the following packages:
+The UI Cluster includes the following packages:

 ```
 api-portal.tanzu.vmware.com